barriosjorge/gmt_docs/src/architecture-domains.rst

 In brief, the four domains and some underlying considerations are:

-  * Telescope Control System – The TCS domain comprises subsystems that are in charge of controlling the telescope optomechanical devices.
+  * :ref:`tcs_introduction` – The TCS domain comprises subsystems that are in charge of controlling the telescope optomechanical devices.
 The hierarchy of the TCS architecture follows a functional decomposition or breakdown that closely mirrors the physical organization of the telescope hardware